Limited Clients. Proven Results.

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Defense Lawyers in Green, 44406.
+Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Attorneys in Green, 44406.

 Ohio Revised Code Chapter 4511 governs the operation of motor vehicles.
 Below is an excerpt from the ORC: